 Legally, neither provider is allowed to do that.
 From a capitalist perspective, insurance is a terrible industry.
 It takes cash out of circulation by receiving premiums, and saves the money in an illiquid vault for a rainy day.
 Unlike banks, insurance companies can’t even loan this cash hoard out to borrowers.

 It used to be the other way around.
-Long before Obamacare and socialized insurance risk, wealthy individuals with real estate and property could independently offer free burial insurance quotes and sell life/health insurance.
+Long before Obamacare and socialized insurance risk, wealthy individuals with real estate and property could independently sell insurance.
 They would meet at Lloyd’s Coffee House to sign the deals.
 Pay me £x per month, and if your ship sinks, I’ll give you my house.
 The trade of immovable assets for cash payments created a liquid marketplace, ensuring peace and prosperity for all.

 So let’s say we deregulate and privatize health insurance.
 What about the high-risk individuals who cannot afford health insurance, like Elaine?